borjaIgartua/borjaigartua.github.io/_pages/appsfactory.md

         url: /appsfactory/first-projects/mercedes-me
         class: multiple_row_image
     title: First Projects
     excerpt: 'Almost one year of iOS development.
-I did alone some projects, had the opportunity to work on Silicon Valley and I worked with a huge international team.'
+During this year, I did some projects alone, had the opportunity to work in Silicon Valley and worked with a huge international team.'
     size: teaser-medium
     url: "/appsfactory/first-projects"
     btn_label: "Read More"